Linux-Installation/partitioning/README.md

 ## How to Use
 If you already have created LVM partitions e.g. from Ubuntu 20.04, then you can skip until 4.
-In the Ubuntu Live Environment:
+In the Linux Live Environment:
 <ol>
 <li>create 3 Partitions without a file system</li>
     <ul>